jbcodeforce/jbcodeforce.github.io/docs/blogs/08-27-21/index.md

 Connect git repository  via webhook to the pipeline tool (e.g. Tekton)
 * Define message structure using AVRO or JSON schemas, generate Java Beans from the event definitions using maven or other tool.
 * Connect and upload schemas to schema registry
-* Define REST end point and OpenAPI, then defines and supports those APIs
+* Define REST end point and OpenAPI and upload them to API management
 * Apply test driven development for the business logic, assess integration tests scope and tune development environment accordingly.
 * Ensure continuous deployment with ArgoCD
+* Create the consumer application, get AsyncAPI document from API management portal

-In this article, I propose to reuse our code Quarkus reactive message producer and consumer templates from [this repository](https://github.com/ibm-cloud-architecture/eda-quickstarts).
+In this article, I propose to reuse our  reactive message Quarkus producer and consumer code templates from [this repository](https://github.com/ibm-cloud-architecture/eda-quickstarts).

+To learn more from AsyncAPI see the videos from Dale Lane [here](https://dalelane.co.uk/blog/?p=4380)

 ## From Domain Driven Design...